 The Riding program at Linden Hall offers a year round competitive training schedule.
 Riders may have the opportunity to train and compete in the Southern United States during the winter months.
 Students are responsible to maintain their academic standing through regular communication with their instructors.
 Faculty are flexible and responsive to students who must be away from school for elite competitions.

-Linden Hall girls in grades nine through twelve, have the opportunity to participate in Varsity Swimming through our cooperative sports program with Warwick High School.
+Linden Hall girls in grades 9-12 may participate in Varsity Swimming through our cooperative sports program with Warwick High School.
 Swimming is a winter sport.
 Its home site for evening practices and competitions is the Lititz Rec Center, about a mile from Linden Hall.

-Students must tryout for the Swimming team at Warwick.
+Students must try out for the swim team at Warwick.

 Linden Hall girls in grades nine through twelve, have the opportunity to participate in Varsity Track and Field through our cooperative sports program with Warwick High School.
 Track and Field is a spring sport.